vortexint/LinuxToWinSample/README.md

 # LinuxToWinSample
-This is an example project to facilitate C++ builds on Linux to Windows and 'emulation' with Wine.
+This is an example VSCode project to facilitate C++ builds on Linux to Windows and 'emulation' with Wine.

 Requires
 ```console